Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 eviction_hard:
   memory.available: 1000Mi
 ```
-=> this, in addition to the `adjust_networkd_oom_score` role, will allow k8s nodes to run even if we got memory hungry, ram unlimited deployments. eviction hard and reservations alone are not enough, in oom scenarios it will cause the networkd service to stop working.
+=> this, in addition to the `adjust_networkd_oom_score` role, will allow k8s nodes to run even if we got memory hungry, ram hogging deployments. eviction hard and reservations alone are not enough, in oom scenarios it will cause the networkd service to stop working.

-## Tls acme certificates

-if you set the route53 option in the inventory yaml, you also need to manually create the corresponding tls secrets on one of the pve cluster hosts.
+## TLS ACME Certificates

+This collection doesn't use kubernetes certmanager for TLS certificates, but instead comes with an external centralised solution.

+Initially certificates are generated via ansible roles, integrated into the collection.
+The update process afterwards is handled via [AWX cron jobs](https://github.com/Proxmox-Cloud/pve-cloud-awx-cron).
+Use the awx helm chart via terraform to deploy your own instance.

+### DNS Provider Secrets

+At the moment the collection supports ionos and aws route53 for dynamically solving dns01 challenges and obtaining certificates.

+You need to create secret files inside the clouds secret folder on your proxmox cluster:

-* for aws route53 create `/etc/pve/cloud/secrets/aws-route53-global.json`, this should contain rw access to your route53:
+* for aws route53 create `/etc/pve/cloud/secrets/aws-route53-global.json`, this should contain read / write access to your route53:
 ```json
 {
   "AWS_ACCESS_KEY_ID": "ACCESS_ID_HERE",